xcart/xcart-docs/_pages/kb_en/multivendor/multi-vendor/multi-vendor_vendor_experience/vendor_access_to_product_classes_and_attributes.md

 *   via the **Classes & attributes** menu item in the **Catalog** menu:
     ![xc5_mv_vendor_classes_attr.png]({{site.baseurl}}/attachments/ref_TvmooKW9/xc5_mv_vendor_classes_attr.png)

-More information on the management of product classes and attributes can be found in the {% link "Product classes and attributes" ref_T90ZcEpP %} section of this manual.
+More information on the management of product classes and attributes can be found in the {% link "Product Classes and Attributes" ref_T90ZcEpP %} section of this manual.

 _Related pages:_

-   *   {% link "Multi-vendor: Vendor experience" ref_COgF04Tz %}
+   *   {% link "Multi-vendor: Vendor Experience" ref_COgF04Tz %}
-   *   {% link "Vendor login and first steps" ref_SZycMdTx %}
+   *   {% link "Vendor Login and First Steps" ref_SZycMdTx %}